elalekey/innocv-calculator/README.md

   elements.ts                       |     100 |      100 |     100 |     100 |
  types                              |     100 |      100 |     100 |     100 |
   calculator.ts                     |     100 |      100 |     100 |     100 |

+## Known errors

+ At the moment of obtaining a code-coverage it will mark that there is a line not covered in the 111 of CalculatorPage, this is a library error, specifically C8 with Vitest, caused by the closing of braces.